Privacy Policy

 We employ technical and organizational measures including:

-- AES-256-GCM encryption with versioned keys for stored Airtable access tokens (PATs, OAuth access tokens, and OAuth refresh tokens), each with a separate IV and authentication tag;
+- AES-256-GCM encryption with versioned keys for stored data-source access tokens (Personal Access Tokens, OAuth access tokens, and OAuth refresh tokens for every connected provider), each with a separate IV and authentication tag;

 - SHA-256 hashing of recipient link tokens and operator magic-link tokens — once issued, the plaintext is not recoverable from our database;